Is Financial Aid available in the summer?

 - If a GPLUS or PLUS loan is endorser approved, the student borrower or parent borrower, must go to studentaid.gov, click on “Complete PLUS Credit Counseling” under the “Parent” tab.
 Select “Graduate/Professional Student” or “Parent of an eligible dependent undergraduate student(s).”
 Complete and submit the form.

 - If you are not maintaining Satisfactory Academic Progress (SAP) prior to the summer term, you are not eligible for summer federal financial aid.
 Student Financial Services reviews files for summer aid after the prior semester grades have been posted to the student academic transcript.
 You must meet the Satisfactory Academic Progress (SAP) policy requirement at the end of each semester.
 For more information, please refer to the Satisfactory Academic Policy requirements.

 Minimum Enrollment Requirements For Student Loans

-Should a student be enrolled in more than one session for the summer term and decide not to attend the second scheduled enrolled session, it is imperative the student withdraw or drop the second session prior to their current session end date.
-This will prevent the student from being subject to a Return of Title IV calculation and the possibility of the student owing TU a portion of the loan funds they received for the summer term.
+If a student is enrolled in one session or more than one session for the summer term and decides to drop or withdraw from any enrolled summer session (current or scheduled to attend), it is imperative the student contact their dedicated Financial Aid Counselor prior to the drop or withdrawal to understand how it will affect their federal financial aid and to see if additional information is needed from the student (i.e., written confirmation of future enrollment in a later summer session).
+Written confirmation of future enrollment in another summer session must be done at the time of the withdrawal, even if the student has already registered for subsequent classes.
+Also, the student must drop or withdraw prior to the current summer session’s end date.
+This will prevent the student from being subject to a Return of Title IV calculation and the possibility of the student owning TU a portion of the loan funds they received for the summer term.